DINKIN/hardware/electronics/goblin/Readme.md

 # What ?
 A bonus to [Murgen](https://github.com/echopen/hardware/tree/master/electronics/murgen)

-It was originally a simplified version of Murgen, shifted it to a separate product to make some space - a goodies of sorts =)
+Goblin was originally an alternative version of Murgen, shifted it to a separate product to make some space - a goodies of sorts =)

 # People !
 ## Acknowledgement